 - Corporate Work with the WLGA and welsh Government to ensure there is a collective and consistent approach across Welsh local government in responding to BREXIT; the Leader for the Council also leads for WLGA on Europe, which will be beneficial to the Council in identifying means to address risks.
-Lobby via WLGA, professional associations for locally retained business rates. - Economic development and regeneration Increase level of marketing and promotion of city centre projects and opportunities; increase awareness of Business support offer available to local companies and local supply chain opportunities; exploring alternative funding sources and methods of funding. - Information management: We will follow ICO guidance with regard to Brexit. - Records management: We will ensure any European project records are secured and up to date for the period stipulated by the EU regardless of Brexit but also expect there may be guidance from WEFO on this. - ICT/Digital: We have been ensuring UK based data centres in our move to ensuring data security.
+Lobby via WLGA, professional associations for locally retained business rates. - Economic development and regeneration Increase level of marketing and promotion of city centre projects and opportunities; increase awareness of Business support offer available to local companies and local supply chain opportunities; exploring alternative funding sources and methods of funding. - Information management: We will follow ICO guidance with regard to Brexit. - Records management: We will ensure any European project records are secured and up to date for the period stipulated by the EU regardless of Brexit but also expect there may be guidance from WEFO on this. - ICT/Digital: We have been ensuring UK based data centres in our move to Cloud to mitigate any impact of Brexit as well as ensuring data security.
 Brexit may impact patching of software where we have large global suppliers such as Oracle.
-A fundamental global change to the system as a result of EU legislative changes may still need to be delivered by us (unless suppliers release a UK version which is yet unknown).
-We've seen ICT contract costs gradually rising over the past 18 months due to concern in the market on the impact of Brexit.
-We have been mitigating against contract inflation in the budget and MTFP wherever possible.
+A fundamental global change to the system as a result of EU legislative changes may still need to be delivered by us (unless suppliers release a UK version, which is, yet unknown).
+We have seen ICT contract costs gradually rising over the past 18 months due to concern in the market on the impact of Brexit.
+We have been mitigating against contract inflation in the budget and MTFP wherever possible. - Social care Relevant staff are participating in briefings on the national schemes set up to mitigate that impact and communicating directly with local providers to better assess likely impact. - HR Joined the national teleconferences with the Home Office around EEA nationals and residency.
+Undertaken a risk assessment and identified potentially impacted employees and areas of work.
+Plans to communicate to managers information to help by providing useful and reassuring information to staff (FAQs, considering discussing in meetings i.e. one-to one's).